 Give yourself deadlines to hit throughout the day

 This is to ensure that you really are getting work done throughout the day and not looking for excuses to lie around cuddling with your spouse all day.

 Household responsibilities will no doubt crop out throughout the work day.
 It could be anything from dirty dishes to overflowing bins.
 There’ll be something that can’t wait till 5pm.
 Even more likely if you’ve got children.
+Decide who is working today on making lunch for the family and who is taking on the task of taking out the bins tonight.
 Alternate these tasks.
 Make your spouse feel supported while you’re “at work”.

 Take your lunch break alone